JedWalton/Reverberation_Room_Repo/README.md

 # Reverberation_Room_Repo
 University Of Sussex Dissertation Graded 72% .
 This demonstrates a very rough and ready working prototype of a ray traced reverberation chamber.

+Please contact me for the buildable source code (VS2019 project) as it is too large to store on github.

 ![Screenshot from 2022-04-16 12-29-48](https://user-images.githubusercontent.com/48734358/163673313-f56251b8-5b92-4e30-b4ff-f895d568adac.png)

 ![Screenshot from 2022-04-16 12-32-23](https://user-images.githubusercontent.com/48734358/163673342-683363d3-32f5-4227-a40a-914599465c7e.png)